Connect to datasets in the Power BI service from Power BI Desktop

 When using the Power BI service live connection, there are a few limitations and considerations to keep in mind.

-- Only users who are part of the same Power BI service workspace can connect to a published dataset using the Power BI service live connection.
-Users can (and often do) belong to more than one workspace.
+- Only users with Build permission for a dataset can connect to a published dataset using the Power BI service live connection.

-- Since this is a live connection, left-navigation and modeling are disabled, similar to the behavior when connected to SQL Server Analysis Services.
+- Since this is a live connection, left-navigation and modeling are disabled, similar to the behavior when connected to SQL Server Analysis Services, and you can only connect to one dataset in each report.

-- Since this is a live connection, RLS (row- and role-level security), OneDrive for Business, and other such connection behaviors are enforced, just as they are when connected to SQL Server Analysis Services.
+- Since this is a live connection, RLS (row- and role-level security) and other such connection behaviors are enforced, just as they are when connected to SQL Server Analysis Services.

-- If you modify the original shared .pbix file, the dataset and report that is shared in the Power BI service is overwritten.
+- If the owner modifies the original shared .pbix file, the dataset and report that is shared in the Power BI service is overwritten.
+Reports based on that dataset aren't overwritten, but any changes to the dataset are reflected in the report.

-- You cannot replace the originally shared report.
+- Members of a workspace cannot replace the originally shared report.
 Attempts to do so result in a warning that prompts you to rename the file, and publish.

-- If you delete the shared dataset in the Power BI service, then other Power BI Desktop (.pbix files) will no longer work properly or display their visuals.
+- If you delete the shared dataset in the Power BI service, then other reports based on that dataset will no longer work properly or display their visuals.

 - For Content Packs, you must first create a copy of a content pack before using it as a basis for sharing a .pbix report and dataset to the Power BI service.